crayzeewulf/libserial/README.md

 #define TEST_SERIAL_PORT_2 "/dev/ttyUSB1"
 ```

-Next, compile the unit tests by running the compile script:
+Next, compile the GTest unit tests by running the compile script:

 ```
 ./compile.sh
 ```

-Finally, you can run the unit tests:
+The unit tests can then be executed with the following:

 ```
-./build/bin/unitTests
+./build/bin/LibSerialUnitTests
 ```

 ----